arihantverma/arihantverma.com/posts/personal-essays/published/2021/1-jan/creatures-and-old-friend.md

   🤯 😲
 </div>

-Not trusting my birds eye view, I squatted comfortably, went closer and brought my hand to touch the third wing gently.
+Not trusting my bird's eye view, I squatted comfortably, went closer and brought my hand to touch the third wing gently.
 It didn't budge.
 I poked it a little harder.
 Nothing.
 As I positioned my knees to crouch down and take a closer look, it flew away.
 I was happy that it wasn't dead.
 I was irritated because I couldn't see what that third wing was all about.
 It went onto mounting the kitchen window sill.
 I followed.

 I closed in on it again, and this time I could see for sure.
 It HAD a third wing.
 But the third wing wasn't fluttering, not even mildly swaying under the force of the air.
 Like it was paralysed.